fishilico/linux-patches/README.rst

 * Fix some bugs in the kernel.
 * Make it possible to compile the kernel with many compiler warnings flags, because several compiler warnings are useful but can't be used in vanilla kernel code because of "false-positives".
 The compiler-flag configuration is in ``make_allmodconfig.sh`` script.
 * Enable using clang to compile the kernel, which reports different warnings from gcc, by using LLVMLinux patches (http://llvm.linuxfoundation.org/index.php/Main_Page).
+NB: according to https://github.com/ClangBuiltLinux/linux/issues/219 LLVMLinux seems to be now deprecated.
+A list of issues of building Linux with clang is available at https://github.com/ClangBuiltLinux/linux/issues.

 How to build a kernel with these patches?
 -----------------------------------------